MUCollective/evm/README.md

 npm run dev
 ```

-Navigate to [localhost:5000](http://localhost:5000).
+Navigate to [localhost:5555](http://localhost:5555).
 You should see your app running.
 Edit a component file in `src`, save it, and reload the page to see your changes.
+We used port 5555 because port 5000 will be occupied for users of Mac OS v12 (Monterey).
+You can change the port by opening `package.json` and editing the value of `{ "scripts": {... "start": "sirv public --no-clear --port 5555" }}`.

 By default, the server will only respond to requests from localhost.
 To allow connections from other computers, edit the `sirv` commands in package.json to include the option `--host 0.0.0.0`.